bruno-chavez/terraform-aws-elasticache-redis-cluster/README.md

 # Generated Resources

-+ A ElastiCache Redis Cluster
++ ElastiCache Redis cluster
-+ A subnet group for the cluster
++ Subnet Group for the cluster
-+ A security group for the cluster
++ Security Group for the cluster
-+ A SSM Parameter with the cluster configuration url
++ SSM Parameter with the cluster configuration url

 # Required Providers